mattva01/schooltool/README.txt

 Change directory to the installed libraries:

 $ cd ${libs}
-$ PYTHONPATH=lib/python easy_install -f http://download.zope.org/distribution --install-dir lib/python zc.table

-If you don't have the command `easy_install`, please see the following instructions on how to install it:
+The next step requires an up to date install of the Python setuputils.
+See:

 http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install

+$ PYTHONPATH=lib/python easy_install -f http://download.zope.org/distribution --install-dir lib/python zc.table zc.datetimewidget hurry.query

 Now from the installed libraries, we can test the installation by running: